rschristian/rust-rocket-template/README.md

 ```
 Rust nightly
 Cargo
-Docker - optional
+Docker/Compose - optional
-Diesel-cli - necessary only if Docker is not used
+Diesel-cli and PostgreSQL - necessary only if Docker is not used
+PostgreSQL-libs (libpq-dev, postgresql-libs, etc. Provided by your distribution)
 ```

 ### Running

-To aid in the process of starting the server, I have provided a Docker Compose file for the database, and created a container for the CLI tool used to manage migrations.
+To aid in the process of starting the server, I have provided a Docker-Compose file for the database and created a container for the CLI tool used to manage migrations.
 From the project root, run:

 ```
-docker-compose up --build -d
+docker-compose up -d
 ```

 This will start the Postgres DB in the background.
 To populate the database, run: